DoITPoMS: Format and usage

 The set of resources currently available on the site comprises Libraries of TLPs (~75), Micrographs (~900), Video clips (~150), Lecture demonstration packages (5), and Stand-alone simulations (2).
 These all have slightly different purposes, and the modes of usage cover a wide range.
 In each TLP, several simulations typically allow the user to input data to visualise the characteristics of particular effects or phenomena.
-This to enable students to explore areas in their way and facilitates the creation of exercises by educators.
+This is to enable students to explore areas in their way and facilitates the creation of exercises by educators.
 Each TLP has a set of questions at the end, designed to test whether the main points of the TLP have been understood.

 The TLPs cover many diverse topics within the broad field of Materials science, ranging from basics, such as crystal structures and thermal conduction, to more applied areas, such as the design and functioning of batteries and fuel cells.
 Tools such as X-ray diffraction and the finite element method are also included.
 Many, although not all, of these topics, go into greater depth and are designed explicitly as educational resources.

 Approximately half a million users accessed the site in 2021.